Skip to main content

 Anaphylaxis

 Anaphylaxis is a severe and potentially life-threatening allergic reaction.
 Anaphylaxis is a medical emergency.
 It can be very serious if not treated quickly.
-If someone has symptoms of anaphylaxis (see below), you should call 999 for an ambulance immediately.
+If someone has symptoms of anaphylaxis you should call 999 for an ambulance immediately.

 Symptoms of anaphylaxis